SSpeights/PowerShellGuide/configure-your-powershellenvironment.md

 **Achtung: **Your PowerShell Profile can be set for different scopes and you will want to understand what these are.
 Take a look at the four different profiles in the online documentation.
 You definitely also want to know more about the full capabilities of PowerShell profile.

-Also remember, you can leverage all Powershell commands in the profile script.
+Also remember, you can leverage all PowerShell commands in the profile script.

 ## Persisting resources in your PS-environment